Yongkang Street, Taipei for Foodies: Best Teahouses, Mango Ice, and More

 Traditional douhua with pearls from Xiaonanmen

-Entering Yongkang Street, as you walk south, the first shop on your right will be Sunmerry Dongmen Shop (聖瑪莉東門店), a bakery with an attached shop selling Taiwanese souvenir treats like pineapple cake.
-There used to be other shops on Yongkang Street selling various souvenirs aimed at tourists, but this is now the only one left.
+Entering Yongkang Street, as you walk south, the first shop on your right will be Sunmerry Dongmen Shop (聖瑪莉東門店), a bakery with an attached shop selling Taiwanese souvenir snacks like pineapple cakes (see how these compare to other brands in my Taiwan pineapple cakes comparison test).

 Hang a left on the first lane to find Chocoholic, which does desserts, drinks, and even savory meals all made with chocolate as an ingredient.

-If you’re in the area at night and looking for an American-style craft brewery with welcoming staff, Zhang Men Brewing (掌門精釀Taproom Zhangmen) fits the bill.
+If you’re in the area at night and looking for an American-style craft brewery with welcoming staff, Zhang Men Brewing (掌門精釀Taproom Zhangmen) is one of the best craft beer bars in Taipei.
 It’s just a few steps to the right off Yongkang Street, down Lane 4.

 Close up of four green onion cakes on a grill, one of the most famous street food stalls on Yongkang Street Taiwan